bitstorm/Wicket-rest-annotations/readme.md

 	public void objectToResponse(Object targetObject, WebResponse response, String mimeType) throws Exception;

 	public <T> T requestToObject(WebRequest request, Class<T> argClass, String mimeType) throws Exception;

+	public boolean isMimeTypeSupported(String mimeType);
 }

-	public boolean isMimeTypeSupported(String mimeType);
 ````

 The first two methods are the operations needed to write an object to the response body and to read an object from request body.
 Methods `isMimeTypeSupported` is used to know if a MIME format is supported by a given object serial/deserial.
 To work with MIME types we can use string constants from class `RestMimeTypes`.
-The main module comes with class `TextualObjectSerialDeserial` which can be used as base class to implemnt serial/deserial that work with a textual MIME type and that need to know which charset encoding should be used.
+The main module comes with class `TextualObjectSerialDeserial` which can be used as base class to implement serial/deserial that work with a textual MIME type and that needs to know which charset encoding should be used.<br/>
 As JSON is de-facto standard format for REST API, the project comes also with a ready-to-use resource (`GsonRestResource`) and a serial/deserial (`GsonSerialDeserial`) that work with JSON format (both inside module 'restannotations-json').
 These classes use [Gson](http://code.google.com/p/google-gson/) as Json library.
 Resource `PersonsRestResource` in the example module is based on `GsonRestResource`.

 Use multiple data format